kearnz/autoimpute/docs/source/index.rst

     Deletion and Imputation Strategies <user_guide/strategies>
     Single and Multiple Imputers <user_guide/imputers>
     Missingness Classifier <user_guide/missingness>
+    Analysis Models <user_guide/analysis>

-The authors are currently writing the documentation for :code:`Autoimpute`.
-Therefore, this page is a work in progress and does not yet document many of the methods and classes within the package.
+The authors are currently writing the documentation for ``Autoimpute``.
+Therefore, this page is a work in progress and does not yet document all of the methods and classes within the package.
 Continuously check back as we add more information.